civo/kubernetes-marketplace/traefik2/post_install.md

 This will open up http://www.example.com (assuming you pointed that non-real domain record to your cluster's IPs) to the whole world.

-Port 80 and 443 are both exposed through a `NodePort` service, with the help of [cert-manager](https://cert-manager.io/) you can issue your own TLS/SSL certificates for your domains, by default, Traefik generates a self-signed certificate for the websecure endpoint (443).
+Port 80 and 443 are both exposed through a `LoadBalancer` service, with the help of [cert-manager](https://cert-manager.io/) you can issue your own TLS/SSL certificates for your domains, by default, Traefik generates a self-signed certificate for the websecure endpoint (443).